Personal Safety and Situational Awareness Training for Social Services Professionals Working at or Away from the Office

 • Confronted for wearing a mask.
 What will I say to avoid escalation?

-• Introduction to de-escalation.
-Emotional intelligence, active listening, preserving dignity
+• Emotional intelligence, active listening, preserving dignity

 • Group/ team dynamics and de-escalation